nishalbarman/jiocinema-clone/README.md

 # jiocinema-clone
-This is the home page clone for jiocinema website...
+In this project I have tried to clone the home page of jiocinema.
+I have tried to clone the navigation bar, sliding images, card and footer part of the home page.

+# Deployed link

+...